Make Smiles Possible with These Foodie Fundraisers

 February has a lot going on: Not only is “Sending Hope” our big campaign this month, but many will celebrate Valentine’s Day on Feb.
 14. A lot of clubs are marking the occasion by planning bake sale or candy gram fundraisers.
 We know your traditional in-school bake sales and candy grams might not be possible this year, but by thinking outside of the box, you can keep these activities.

 Try holding a bake sale at the end of your driveway or at a public park.
-Another option is to call your neighbors or knock on their doors to see if they will buy your baked goods or candy grams.
 You could deliver the items via mailbox or leave them outside the front door.
 If all your club members sell baked goods or candy grams in their individual neighborhoods, think about the number of families in Guatemala, Panama and Nicaragua you could help to raise meals for!

 Doughnuts are a sweet treat that most people enjoy, and Krispy Kreme makes it extra simple to raise funds by selling their doughnuts to benefit Operation Smile!
 They even have contactless options that work well for any community situation.
 Check out this site to learn how to sell their doughnuts as a no-nonsense fundraiser for your club, all with the goal to support as many patients as possible with essential nutrition in Guatemala, Panama and Nicaragua.